ShayDavidson/shexy.js/README.md

 # shexy.js

-Everything related to Hexagon in one awesome JS library.
+Everything related to Hexagons in one awesome JS library.